-IMPORTANT Each re-opening business must develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
+IMPORTANT Each business and organization must develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
 A business may fill out this template to fulfill the requirement, or may develop its own Safety Plan.

 More Resource Links: